rd4com/mojo-learning/README.md

 when do del get called on instance

 # [🏗️ moveinit 💿💿 copyinit 🐿️ takeinit](tutorials/moveinit-copyinit-takeinit.md)
-making copies of instances, moves, taking moves
+implement in struct: copy of instance, move, taking move

 # 🤙 [callbacks trough parameters](tutorials/callbacks-trough-parameters.md)
 toy markdown generator as an example